GaoZi2014/jiege-about/README.md

 </div>

 > ## Version 3.12.0
-[New] Added new 404 redirect and added auto hide navbar.
+[New] Added new custom 404 redirect and added auto hide navbar.
 <br/>
 <br/>
 Added some new detail for transition and updated the screenshot image.